LiskArchive/lisk-sdk/storage/README.md

 ### Filter Combinator

-If filters are provided as JSON object those will always joined with `AND` combinator. e.g. Specifying filters as `{name: 'Alpha', description_like: 'Bravo'}` will result fetching all results which have name equals to `Alpha` and description matching `Bravo`.
-Specifying filters as `[{name: 'Alpha'}, {description_like: 'Bravo'}]` array of objects will result joining objects with `OR` combinator and result fetching data which name equals `Alpha` or description like `Bravo`.
+If filters are provided as JSON object those will always joined with `AND` combinator. e.g. Specifying filters as `{name: 'Alpha', description_like: 'Bravo'}` will result in fetching all results which have name equal to `Alpha` and `Bravo`.
+Specifying filters as an array of objects: `[{name: 'Alpha'}, {description_like: 'Bravo'}]` will result in joining objects with `OR` combinator and result in fetching data which name equal either `Alpha` or `Bravo`.

 ## Conventions